cetinkayaismail/talaria/README.md

 - **Intelligence Engine:** A unique correlation engine that detects chained attack vectors (  example : combining writable scripts with root CronJobs) with **Smart Path Resolution**.
 - **Low Noise & High Signal:** Advanced filtering (including symlink resolution) reduces false positives by 98%, focusing on actionable exploits .
-- **Blazing Fast Performance:** All 20+ modules run in parallel using optimized goroutines, completing audits in seconds .
+- **Blazing Fast Performance:** All more than 20 modules run in parallel using optimized goroutines, completing whole scan in seconds .
 - **Standalone Binary:** Zero dependencies.
 Compile once, run anywhere on Linux.
 I reccomend using make build command since it creates a static binary without c library issues  .
 - **Stealth-Focused:** Optional jitter and delays for behavioral evasion during engagements to be honest it is  not so important in most cases but nice to have .